istio/istio.io/content/en/docs/setup/platform-setup/ucloud/index.md

 1. Log on to the [UCloud UK8S console](https://console.ucloud.cn/uk8s/manage), and click **Create Cluster** button.

-1. Choose dedicated or hosted cluster version.
+1. Choose dedicated or managed cluster version.
 If dedicated cluster is chosen, 3 master nodes are required.
-If you choose hosted version, the masters and core components like api-server, etcd, scheduler will be maintained by UCloud.
+If you choose managed version, the masters and core components like api-server, etcd, scheduler will be maintained by UCloud.

+1. Select the **region** and **zone** in which the cluster resides.

 1. Config Masters(in dedicated version) and Nodes, or keep the default configuration.